Buy Bitcoin in France

 3. Main France Bitcoin communities

-France is a technologically forward-thinking country with the young population keen to innovate and adopt new ideas.
+France is a technologically forward-thinking country with a population keen to innovate and adopt new ideas.
 For Bitcoin, there are plenty of online communities and forums discussing everything from the best exchanges to trading strategies.
-Here are some examples for you to check out:

 4. France-based Bitcoin exchanges